Ishikawa JET

 The Meat Guy

 The Meat Guy is an online meat provider based in Nagoya.
 Not exactly in the neighborhood, but if you are looking for meat, this is your guy.
-You can find anything on there: lamb chops, turkey, alligator sausage, rib eye steaks, suckling pig, Australian beef and more.
-Shipping is a reasonable 650円 and occasionally he offers free shipping deals.
-Check him out at http://www.themeatguy.jp.
+You can find most meat products on there: 100% beef patties, lamb chops, turkeys, alligator sausage, rib eye steaks, suckling pig, real bacon, and more.
+Shipping is a reasonable 650円 and they can usually deliver within 2-3 days of your order.
+Occasionally they’ll offer free shipping deals.
+Check them out at http://www.themeatguy.jp.

-This listing is Kanazawa-centric as this is where I live, but it should cover many of your bases.
-I invite those who live outside Kanazawa and everyone else to chime in with your recommendations in the comments section!
+This listing is Kanazawa-centric as this is with what I am familiar, but it should cover many of your bases.
+I invite those who live outside Kanazawa and everyone else to chime in with your recommendations in the comments section.

-Here is a map I’ve put together of all of the shops listed.
+Here is a map I’ve put together of all of the shops mentioned.

-Mauricio is a 2nd year ALT in Kanazawa who very much loves Japanese food.
+Mauricio Cobian is a 2nd year ALT in Kanazawa who, despite this entry, cannot have enough of Japanese food.

 Master Cooking in Japan with The Ishikawa JET Kitchen